metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - To enable packet filter monitoring with event viewer you need to enable auditing option as follows:

-1. click on start and type: `secpol.msc`
+1. Click on start and type: `secpol.msc`, right click and "Run as Administrator"
+2. If prompted for password, enter administrator password and click "Yes" to continue
-2. Advanced Audit Policy Configuration
+3. Expand node: "Advanced Audit Policy Configuration"
-3. Advanced Audit Policies - Local Group Policy Object
+4. Expand node: "System Audit Policies - Local Group Policy Object"
-4. Object Access
+5. Click on "Object Access"
-5. Audit Filtering Platform Packet drop (Audit failure)
+6. Double click "Audit Filtering Platform Packet drop"
+7. Check "Configure the following audit events"
+8. Check "Audit Failure" and click OK to apply
-6. Audit Filtering Platform Connection (Audit failure) (this is optional, I don't recommend enabling this to reduce amount of data, and to focus on relevant, which is monitoring dropped packets)
+9. "Audit Filtering Platform Connection" (this is optional, I don't recommend enabling this to reduce amount of data,\
+and to focus on relevant, which is monitoring dropped packets)

+To open Event viewer to monitor configured packet filtering events follow steps below:

+1. Click on start and type: `compmgmt.msc`, right click and "Run as Administrator"
+2. If prompted for password, enter administrator password and click "Yes" to continue
+3. Expand node: "Computer Management (Local)
+4. Expand node: "Event Viewer"
+5. Expand node: "Windows Logs"
+6. Click on "Security"
+7. In the column "Task Category" look for "Filtering Platform Packet Drop"
+8. Click on individual event to see details about the event

 [Event logging reference](https://docs.microsoft.com/en-us/windows/win32/eventlog/event-logging)

 ## WFP state and filter logs

+Are you unable to figure out why your rules don't work and why packets are dropped?\
-Another powerful tool which will let you gather more information about specific firewall event. click on image to enlarge:
+If so here is another powerful tool which will let you gather more information about specific firewall event.\
+click on image to enlarge:

 ![Alternate text](https://raw.githubusercontent.com/metablaster/WindowsFirewallRuleset/develop/Readme/Screenshots/wfpCommand.png)